dbuchwald/6502/Documentation/Blog/28_Strange_ROM_issue.md

 All the r/W, CLK, BE signals are coming from AVR, the ROM_CS (at the bottom) is calculated by PLD as usual.
 Actually, RDY is also calculated by PLD and if you look closely, you will notice another problem, but I will deal with this one later.

-Anyway, you can see the sequence working as expected: read `0xA2`, write `0x5D`, keep reading the same address until the two consecutive reads yield the same value - this indicates that the write operation is completed.
+Anyway, you can see the sequence working as expected: read `0xA2`, write `0x5D`, keep reading the same address until the two consecutive reads yield the same value on bit 6 - this indicates that the write operation is completed.
 Unfortunately, this is not what happened:

 ![28_ROM_write_fail](Images/28_ROM_write_fail.jpg)